 Young, healthy employees still need protection

-The 2017 Insurance Barometer Study by Life Happens revealed that only 59% of people have life assurance.
-A separate survey by Princeton found stark differences in Assurance coverage between different generations:
+The 2017 Insurance Barometer Study by Life Happens revealed that only 59% of people have life insurance.
+A separate survey by Princeton found stark differences in insurance coverage between different generations:

-When those who didn’t purchase life Assurance were asked why, cost was the most commonly reported reason.
-Youth and vitality added another factor; 71% Millennials cited being young and healthy as a reason to deprioritize life assurance.
-Ironically, another study by Vertafore found that 77% of Millennials understand that not having life assurance is risky, yet many still choose to spend on more appealing items.
+When those who didn’t purchase life insurance were asked why, cost was the most commonly reported reason.
+Youth and vitality added another factor; 71% Millennials cited being young and healthy as a reason to deprioritize life insurance.
+Ironically, another study by Vertafore found that 77% of Millennials understand that not having life insurance is risky, yet many still choose to spend on more appealing items.

 A solid financial plan must include life insurance

-5 reasons Millennials should acquire life assurance now
+5 reasons Millennials should acquire life insurance now

 - It’s less expensive when you’re young.
 According to Barron’s, a healthy 25-year-old can purchase $1M worth of term life insurance at about $50-$60 in monthly premium payments—or around $2 per day.
 An older, 35-year-old Millennial could get the same coverage for about $70 per month.